Frequently Asked Questions

 Why a legacy?

-As of 2011, more than 30% of UK citizens die annually intestate (without a will).
+Almost two-thirds of UK citizens have made no will to indicate who they wish to benefit from their estate – their estate will therefore be allocated according to rules set by the state.
 This is an unnecessary waste of hard-earned capital, because the majority of your estate can be lost to estate taxes.
 By completing a will and including a charity such as the BSR, you can ensure that most if not all of your estate will be used to build the future and not get lost in the tax system.

 Do I need to inform the BSR that it is included in my will?